andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Fix Ups

+- Default to int for config file (no env var set)
+- QueryParamExtractor no error.
+QueryParamExtractorRequired error.
 - Need an err msg somewhere when a container fails so example int tests in travis can easily tell why the app didn't start
 - app takes a while to fully come up now may be related to govendor cmd change - may be able to add another step to dockerfile - https://github.com/kardianos/govendor/blob/master/doc/faq.md
-- CI build not running app correctly - may have to change postgresql port mapping...
-- CI fail build on failed tests
-- Env var or something similiar to choose what config file to use - default to testing
 - Get around having to rebuild docker images (map volume on startup or something etc.)
 - 403 instead of 401 in many places
 - Context err body in JSON format.
 One liner?